Gertrude Woodforde nee Griffiths

 Edith's address in Liverpool, recorded in 1928, had been 37 Garrick Road, Smithdown Road opposite Toxteth Park cemetery.

-Gertrude died on 6 January 1953 at the County Mental Hospital, Rainhill near Liverpool.
+Gertrude died on 6 January 1953 in the annexe of the County Mental Hospital, Rainhill near Liverpool.
 She had been admitted on 29 May 1935.
-The reason for her admittance has not been confirmed.
+The reason for her admittance has not been confirmed but the psychological symptoms of Mitral Valve Stenosis could have been a contributing factors.